MetLife/VeracodeCommunitySCA/README.md

 There are five required inputs: SRCCLR_API_TOKEN, Scan type, Target to scan, Minimum CVSS score to report, and an option to fail the build.

 * SRCCLR_API_TOKEN - Secure environment variable with your Veracode SCA token
 * Scan type - Dropdown with three options: URL, Docker Image, or a path to the artifact(s)
 * Target to scan - Specify the URL, docker image, or a path to the artifact(s) to scan
 * Minimum CVSS score to report - Dropdown from 0-10 (Default is 5)
 * Fail the build - Fail the build if any vulnerabilities are found (Default is no)

 There are two optional inputs: Application Name, and Test Agent capabilities

 * Application Name - Optional input used to better label test results
 * Test agent capabilities - Optional boolean that will run "srcclr test" during task execution.
 Useful for troubleshooting environment issues.

+## Setting and Securing SRCCLR_API_TOKEN

+A high-level overview of setting secret values in YAML pipelines is [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch#secret-variables).
+To set secret values in Classic pipelines, refer to the documentation [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch#secret-variables).

+In either case, first create a variable in your build or release pipeline called SRCCLR_API_TOKEN, store the token in the field, and click on the lock icon to protect the token.
+Please note, once you protect the token, you can never retrieve the value again.
+Once you have created the SRCCLR_API_TOKEN variable, you have to populate it in the plug-in.
+Navigate to the "Environment Variables" section of the plug-in, create a variable called SRCCLR_API_TOKEN and, for value, input $(SRCCLR_API_TOKEN).

 ## Testing